chjj/tiny/README.md

 ## How Tiny works...

 Tiny takes advantage of the fact that, normally, when you query for records in a database, you're only comparing small properties (<128b) in the query itself.
 For example, when you query for articles on a weblog, you'll usually only be comparing the timestamp of the article, the title, the author, the category, the tags, etc. - pretty much everything except the content of the article itself.

 Tiny stores each document/object's property individually in the DB file and caches all the small properties into memory when the DB loads, leaving anything above 128b behind.
 When a query is performed, Tiny only lets you compare the properties stored in memory, which is what you were going to do anyway.
 Once the query is complete, Tiny will perform lookups on the FD to grab the large properties and put them in their respective objects before results are returned to you.

-This my attempt at combining what I think the best aspects of nStore and node-dirty are. node-dirty is incredibly fast and simple (everything is in-memory), and nStore is very memory effecient, (but this only lasts until you perform a query). node-tiny allows for queries that perform lookups on the db file, and it selectively caches properties as well, so its fast and easy on memory.
+This my attempt at combining what I think the best aspects of nStore and node-dirty are. node-dirty is incredibly fast and simple (everything is in-memory), and nStore is very memory effecient, (but this only lasts until you perform a query). node-tiny allows for queries that perform lookups on the db file, and it selectively caches properties as well, so it's fast and easier on memory.

-The benefits you receive from using node-tiny depend on the kind of data you're working with.
-With the blog example mentioned above, if you consider that the metadata for a blog post may be as little as 200 bytes, a __half-million__ articles would use less than 100mb of memory.

 ## Example Querying